Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: The benchmark model

 Lemma \ref{Idprelims} is an important building block for identifying the competition distribution.
-Part (iii) is a tail identification result for $\underline{n}$ as in Hill and Shneyerov (2013).
-Lemma \ref{Idprelims}-(ii) shows that the jumps in the winning bid p.d.f. identify $\mathbb{P}(N=n)$ up to the unknown $\overline{v}$.
+Part (iii) is a tail identification result for $\underline{n}$ similar to Hill and Shneyerov (2013) who considered a common value framework.
+Lemma \ref{Idprelims}-(ii) shows that the jumps in the winning bid p.d.f identify $\mathbb{P}(N=n)$ up to the unknown $\overline{v}$.